-HOW: Connect the Thermal Expansion Tank (available at Lowe's®) to the cold water supply line near the water heater.
+HOW: Connect the Thermal Expansion Tank (available at your local plumbing supplier) to the cold water supply line near the water heater.
 The expansion tank contains a bladder and an air charge.
 To work properly, the Thermal Expansion Tank must be sized according to the water heater's tank capacity and pressurized to match the home's incoming water pressure.
 Refer to the installation instructions provided with the Thermal Expansion Tank for installation details.